 2022 Race Is 47th Grand Prix

-From April 17-19, 2020, cars will roar down Shoreline Drive for the 46th time in the Long Beach Grand Prix, highlighted by the high-horsepower machines of the Indy Car Series in Sunday’s featured event.
+From April 8-10, 2022, cars will roar down Shoreline Drive for the 47th time as the Acura Grand Prix of Long Beach, highlighted by the high-horsepower machines of the Indy Car Series in Sunday’s featured event.

 Ahead of them lies the glory or disappointment of the day.
 Behind them is a more than a quarter-century of historical moments, magical memories and event-threatening occurrences.